MBODM/youtube-info-js/README.md

 # youtube.js
-A simple js module, to parse some data from a given Youtube video url.
+A simple JS module, to parse some data from a given Youtube video url.

 ### Overview
 This is just a simple, tiny javascript module.
 You can use it in Node.js or in the Browser, to do the following: